 Brooklyn Friends School

-To be divided as follows: $15,000 each year to help support the Horizons academic enrichment program at Brooklyn Friends School; and $25,000 each year to support capacity building in fundraising
+To help support the Horizons academic enrichment program at Brooklyn Friends School

 Brooklyn Kindergarten Society

 To help accelerate the development of literacy and math skills for at-risk preschoolers in Brooklyn